PBoekhout/introduction-to-sql-and-databases/basic-sql-commands.md

 **Example:**

+To update the email of a user:

 ```sql
 UPDATE Users
 SET Email = 'newemail@example.com'
 WHERE UserID = 1;
 ```

 ## DELETE

 The `DELETE` command removes records from a table.

 **Example:**

+To delete a user from the `Users` table:

 ```sql
 DELETE FROM Users